Cray-HPE/docs-csm/operations/kubernetes/Restore_Postgres.md

 ### Capsules Dispatch Server

-The Capsules Dispatch Server can be restored in the same manner as the warehouse server by substituting the keyword `warehouse` with `dispatch`;however, the dispatch server maintains temporary information for running Capsules Environments.
+The Capsules Dispatch Server can be restored in the same manner as the warehouse server by substituting the keyword `warehouse` with `dispatch`; however, the dispatch server maintains temporary information for running Capsules Environments.
 Therefore, restoring data to this service is not necessary.
-Using the analytics docs, you can instead cleanup existing jobs and skip this step.
+Using the analytics documentation, it is also possible to cleanup existing jobs and skip this step.